rackerlabs/technical-blog/_posts/2016-03-23-Sitecore-Azure-Files.md

 - Devops
 ---

-Azure file storage is a great SMB storage offering that I often see go unused for a simple centralized file storage share.
-A great feature is mounting the share as a mapped network drive on your local machine.
+Azure file storage is a great SMB storage offering for a simple centralized file storage share that I often see go unused.
+A super feature isthe ability to mount the share as a mapped network drive on your local machine.

 <!-- more -->

-When issues happen in Sitecore, if it be a crash dump, logs need archived, you want to do a deployment, or you just need to share something with a developer, using an Azure file storage share is a great option.
-I will show you how to easily setup an Azure file share and archive the Sitecore log files automatically.
+When issues happen in Sitecore, where there's been a crash dump, logs need archived, you want to do a deployment, or you just need to share something with a developer, using an Azure file storage share is a great option.
+Let me show you how to easily setup an Azure file share and archive the Sitecore log files automatically.

-Let's create the Azure resources required to set up a file share.
-I will use Azure PowerShell to provision my Azure resources.
+Let's create the Azure resources required to set up a file share, using Azure PowerShell to provision the Azure resources.

 ```sh
 $resourceGroupName = 'raxsitecorerg' #resource group name